meghrajranaware23/bodyiq-policies/privacy-policy.md

 3. AI analysis results stored locally on your device
 4. Original images remain only on your device (not uploaded to any server)
 5. Analysis results displayed in app interface
-6. Only email addresses are stored in our Supabase database
+6. Only email addresses and subscription data are stored in our Supabase database

 ### Local Data Storage
 - **All images and analysis data are stored locally on your device**